Telecom Engineering Under SAC Code 998336

 The table below summarises the latest standard GST rate for SAC code 998336.

-| 998336 | Engineering services for telecommunications and broadcasting projects | 18% with ITC | 18% with ITC | Telecom and broadcasting engineering appears alongside other engineering SAC codes, all at 18%; there is no separate telecom-specific service slab in GST 2.0 for consultancy/design services. |
+Telecom and broadcasting engineering appears alongside other engineering SAC codes, all at 18%; there is no separate telecom-specific service slab in GST 2.0 for consultancy/design services.

 In practice, firms that provide telecom engineering services should apply 18% GST on the taxable value, quote SAC 998336 on their tax invoices and keep the same classification in their GST workings so that billing, costing and input tax credit remain easy to follow.

-Explore Other SAC Codes Under 9983
+Explore More SAC Codes Under 9983

 When selecting a code from the 9983 group, service providers should choose the SAC that best describes their primary service, whether it is telecom engineering services or another focused engineering discipline.
 Using the correct six digit SAC and GST rate in % keeps proposals, work orders and GST returns aligned for both the consultant and the client.